ldynia/git-workshop/readme.md

 ```

 ## Log
-At any time you can see the log of your git repository.
+At any time you can see the history of changes contributed to Git repository.
 To do so execute `git log` command.
-The log is displayed top down -top being the latest commit.
+The log is displayed top down -top being the latest commit, down the oldest.

 ```shell
 # display log